 We welcome your interest in Columbia's Department of Biological Sciences.
 The material included in these pages is designed to introduce you to our research and training programs and to guide you through the application process.
-For a quick reference when you are off-line you might consider printing out our listing from Peterson's Guide to Graduate Programs in Biological Sciences.
-It contains a brief description of the program along with a list of faculty (and their research interests) available for thesis research.
 If you need additional information, please contact:

 Graduate Program Coordinator